|ANTRIM, BRENDA: "Surprise!"|

 |The edge of the sink is convenient and cool; a lovely, serviceable place for me to rest my head—if I have to throw up, once I get done with cursing me and him and the terrible, terrible silence; this is the place to do it.
 I can rest here and breathe, listen to my heart return from racket and roar to sad, thudding existence; rest easy and remember that I really am a good person and my life is mine and alone does not mean lonely.|

-Aristide's first Sentinel story and her talent shows clearly
+Sentinel story and her talent shows clearly in her

-text.
-I loved this story, despite the way it broke my
+this story, despite the way it broke my heart.
+For

 Light" - although this one is all shadow.